Iain-S/vim/README.md

 # vim

 My standard vim configuration.
-See https://dougblack.io/words/a-good-vimrc.html for an alternative, and probably equally good, one.
+See <https://dougblack.io/words/a-good-vimrc.html> for an alternative config.

-To use on Windows, clone the .vim folder into the home directory:
+To use, clone the .vim folder (e.g. into the home directory):

 <pre>
 -> home\